+What does it mean when a cat’s tail is up?
 If your cat is holding their tail up high in the air as they move about, it means they’re feeling confident and happy.
 If you notice the tip of their tail twitching or slightly curved, that means they’re especially happy.
 Your kitty’s willingness to be friendly means this is a good time to offer playtime, cuddles, and even treats .

 When your kitty’s tail is curved like a question mark, your feline friend is typically in a playful mood.
 They’re ready to share the fun with you, so taking some time to play is encouraged!
 Start by offering your hand for them to sniff so you can gauge how playful your cat wants to be.

+What does it mean when a cat’s tail is down?
 If you notice that your kitty’s tail is sitting low, this can be a sign of aggression and shows that they are in a very serious mood.
 Although, it is important to acknowledge your cat’s body language as a whole as some breeds, like Persian cats, tend to carry their tails low.

 When you see a cat’s tail down, don’t try to engage.
 Pay attention to your surroundings and try to neutralise whatever is upsetting them.